boltops-tools/lono/docs/_docs/layering/variables.md

 ## Common Layers

-Variables support layering for the`configs/demo/variables` folder.
+Variables support layering for the `configs/demo/variables` folder.
 Variables files are layered if they exist.

-* `base.rb` is always be evaluated.
-* `development.rb` or `production.rb` is evaluated based on LONO_ENV.

 Let's say you have the following variables directory structure:

     configs/demo/variables
     ├── base.rb
     ├── development.rb
     └── production.rb

+* `base.rb` is always evaluated.
+* `development.rb` or `production.rb` is evaluated based on LONO_ENV.

 In this case, you want to define your common variables used for templates in the `base.rb`.
 Specific environment overrides can be defined in their respective `LONO_ENV` variables file.
 For example, let's say we're setting the min and max size of an autoscaling group.
 We could have something like this: